 First, let’s examine why derivations or different brand names for the same product often co-exist.
 The main reason is that names must undergo review and approval from each regulatory authority (e.g., the FDA, EMA, Health Canada) separately.
 Each has a unique process and timelines that are applied to proprietary name review.
 This means that you must have a high confidence level that all agencies will approve your most preferred name.
-It is also imperative that you have a contingency plan in the event that you cannot gain approval from the various regulatory authorities on your preferred name.
+It is also imperative that your healthcare branding agency prepare a contingency plan in the event that you cannot gain approval from the various regulatory authorities on your preferred name.
 Having at least 2-3 alternate names that are ready for submission should be accounted for during the brand naming process.

 Another scenario that may facilitate the need for a different brand name by geography would be when the geographic commercialization rights belong to a different partner sponsor in a collaboration agreement.